Jkierem/jazzi/README.md

 - Result
 - Sink
 - Useful Monoids: Sum, Mult, Merge
+- Moar Monoids: Max, Min, First, Last
+- A function to create Tagged Unions/Sum types: Union
+- A way to implement typeclasses and use prototype inheritance.
+More on this on API.md
+- Pre built typeclasses available to use.
+More on this on API.md
+- A way to create C++ style Enums but with a haskell-ish feel: the EnumType function

 All structures share a common set of functions to be used.
 In terms of nomenclature, all constructor functions start with "from".
 All structures have a default constructor named "of" and "from" that are the most common use of the structure.
 They all have a "match" function that is case-insensitive to make matches.
 Due to the use of objects for matching, Order of cases does not alter the result.
 Matching has two reserved keys for default cases: "default" and "_"(underscore). "default" precedes over underscore and a matching type precedes over default cases.
 Matching is done with the name of the variant meaning you match using `Just` instead of `Maybe` and is not possible the other way around.
 Match will return evaluation of the case with the inner value or `undefined` if no case matches.